5 Signs of a Clogged Drain: Understanding How Drain Clogs Happen

 - A slowly draining sink or bathtub.

 A slow drain can be the first sign of a problem.
-This often happens when they diameter of the pipe is constricted by a thickening layer of grime and soap, of because of a blockage somewhere in a pipeline.
+This often happens when they diameter of the pipe is constricted by a thickening layer of grime and soap, or because of a blockage somewhere in a pipeline.

-- A stinky smell.
+- A foul odor.

 - Toilets that back up instead of flush.